18F/handbook/_pages/about-us/offices/washington-dc.md

 If you're expecting a large group, or if the group includes non-US citizens, you should give security advance notice.

+### Reserve parking for government business?

+In order to reserve parking for a meeting with a government colleague, email 1800FTenantSupport@gsa.gov with the driver's name, date, time, agency, and (if it's not a government vehicle) vehicle info.
+2-3 business days is preferable but requests can be accommodated on less notice.
+Spots are located in the East Courtyard.
+Access the East Courtyard of the building via on E Street: it's the first right turn into the building, between Which Wich and Greenberry's.

 ### Register for building badge swipe access as a non-GSA federal employee?

 Federal employees who work for agencies other than GSA can register their PIV cards to open doors and turnstiles at 1800 F by visiting the GSA security office.
 OMA Security is located in the basement in **room B338**.
 Office hours are Monday &ndash; Thursday from 7:00 am &ndash; 3:30 pm.
 This is particularly useful for biking as it will allow your PIV card to open the courtyard doors from the parking lot.